How to become a social worker in California: A guide for aspiring practitioners

 - California law and ethics

 If you want to become an LCSW, you must first apply to become an ASW through the Board of Behavioral Services.
 This is a temporary title that will allow you to work as a clinical social worker under the supervision of a licensed professional.
-The state of California requires at least 3,000 hours of supervised experience over the course of two years in a variety of areas, including:

 - Clinical psychosocial diagnosis